mrkamel/map-reduce-ruby/README.md

 ```

 Please note that `MapReduce::Reducer#add_chunk` returns a path to a tempfile,
-not `Tempfile` object.
+not a `Tempfile` object.
 This allows to limit the number of open file
 descriptors.

 To run your mappers, you can do: